 Ye Lai Xiang Hot & Cold Cheng Tng, 1 Bedok Road, Bedok Food Centre, Stall 31.

 Typically round and green in colour, ondeh ondeh are boiled rice cakes coated with grated coconut and filled with liquid gula melaka.
 Just a fair warning: once you have your first bite, you might not be able to stop!
 These super sweet fun sized balls are highly addictive and truly yummy.

 While dishes like cendol and tauhuay may go back into antiquity, durian puffs are a relatively new local favourite.
 This European-style cream puff has been adapted by swapping the usual plain custard cream for one infused with fresh durian for a sweet, pungent treat.
 Definitely the most divisive dish on this list, you’ll either hate it or love it.
 Want a taste of it?
 Goodwood Park Singapore’s your best bet for its signature creamy durian puffs.

 Goodwood Park Hotel, 22 Scotts Road, Singapore 228221. p.
 6737 7411.

 Tapioca Pudding with Gula Melaka

-Dubbed England’s most hated school pudding, or “frogspawn” for its globule appearance, tapioca pudding is interesting because of its widespread familiarity.
-The Singaporean rendition of the dish gets a local twist with the addition of gula Melaka, a robustly flavoured palm sugar syrup and coconut milk.
-You might have a bit of trouble finding this dessert at food courts, but if you’re keen to try Peranakan, The Blue Ginger serves up this refreshing dessert.
+Dubbed “frogspawn” for its globule appearance, don’t shoot tapioca pudding down yet because of how it looks!
+Like most Singaporean desserts, this one also gets a generous lashing of gula melaka, a robustly flavoured palm sugar syrup and coconut milk.
+You might have a bit of trouble finding this dessert at food courts, but if you’re keen to try Peranakan cuisine as well, The Blue Ginger serves up this refreshing dessert.